wgmo/graphtik/docs/source/plotting.rst

     an instance of :class:`.Solution`, contains `inputs` & `outputs` till the error happened;
     note that :attr:`.Solution.executed` contain the list of executed `operations` so far.

-Of course you may use many of the above "jetsam" values when plotting.
+Of course you may plot some "jetsam" values, to visualize the condition that caused the error.

 Debugger
 ^^^^^^^^